Quantum yield efficiency of photosynthesis

 Note that \(\phi_0\) is also sometimes used to refer to the quantum yield of electron transfer, which is exactly four times larger than the quantum yield of photosynthesis.

 The value of \(\phi_0\) captures the conversion rate of moles of photosynthetically active photons into moles of \(\ce{CO2}\).
-The theoretical maximum for this value is 1/8: eight moles of light photons are required to capture 1 mole of carbon.
-In some cases, this value may be reduced to 1/9, when a Q cycle is not operating within the plant cell (Long et al., 1993).
+There is some disagreement about the theoretical maximum for \(\phi_0\) (Long et al., 1993):

 The values of \(\phi_0\) are often adjusted to include other components of light capture.
 For example, Stocker et al. (2020) include a factor for incomplete leaf absorptance in their estimation of \(\phi_0\) and argue that \(\phi_0\) should be treated as a parameter representing canopy-scale effective quantum yield.